imixs/imixs-saga/README.md

 To run Imixs-Microservice in a Docker container, the container need to be linked to a postgreSQL database container.
 The database connection is configured in the Wildfly standalone.xml file and can be customized to any other database system.

-### 1. Starting a Postgres Container
+### 1. Build a local Docker Image
-To start a postgreSQL container run the following command:
+To run the build of a local Docker image:

-	docker run --name imixs-workflow-postgres -d \
-	       -e POSTGRES_DB=imixs-microservice \
-	       -e POSTGRES_PASSWORD=adminadmin postgres:9.6.1

-This command will start a [Postgres container](https://hub.docker.com/_/postgres/) with a database named 'imixs-microservice'.
-This container can be liked to the Imixs-Microservice Container.
+	mvn clean install -Pdocker

 ### 2. Starting the Imixs-Microservice

-After the postgres database container started, you can run the imixs/imixs-microservice container with a link to the postgres container using the following command:
+After the local docker container is build Imixs-Micorservice can be started with a PostgreSQL storage container:

-	docker run --name="imixs-microservice" \
-			-p 8080:8080 -p 9990:9990 \
-           -e WILDFLY_PASS="adminadmin" \
-           --link imixs-workflow-postgres:postgres \
-           imixs/imixs-microservice

-The link to the postgres container allows the wildfly server to access the postgres database via the host name 'postgres' which is mapped by the --link parameter.
-This host name is used for the data-pool configuration in the standalone.xml file of wildfly.
+	docker-compose up

-You can access the Imixs-Microservice from you web browser at the following url:
+The application can be accessed from a web browser at the following url:

 http://localhost:8080/imixs-microservice